Intersection Accident Claims in Ada, OK

 “The Other Driver Ran the Light/Sign”

-These “he said, she said” disputes need independent corroboration.
+These “he said, she said” disputes depend on objective evidence.

 “Comparative Fault”

-OK’s comparative fault rules allows recovery to continue.
+The state’s comparative negligence framework allows recovery to continue.

 “Failure to Take Evasive Action”